FLL and HWO Background

 Broward County, a political subdivision of the State of Florida, owns the two airports.
 The Airports are operated through the Broward County Board of County Commissioners.
 The Commission delegates the management and operations of FLL and HWO to the Broward County Aviation Department.

 The two airports are monetarily self-supporting.
 We do not use any Broward County tax revenue to support the operations, maintenance, or capital improvements of the Airports.
 The Aviation Department generates funds through user fees, rentals, and other charges.
-Bonds, fees, and grants (state and federal) fund the capital improvement projects.
+Bonds, fees, and grants (state and federal) fund capital improvement projects.
 Any surpluses are reinvested into the airport facilities.

 What Fort Lauderdale-Hollywood International Airport Offers You